mike10004/pac4j-google-apps-domain-oauth-client/README.md

 * my-app.shiro.google.remoteRedirectUri
 * shiro.main.ssl.enabled

-Normal builds will use http://localhost:8080/my-app/callback as the callback URL, and builds where the `remote-deployable` profile is activated will use the value of `${my-app.shiro.google.remoteRedirectUri}` defined in your user settings.
+Development builds will use http://localhost:8080/my-app/callback as the callback URL, and builds where the `remote-deployable` profile is activated will use the value of `${my-app.shiro.google.remoteRedirectUri}` defined in your user settings.